AnthonyMBonafide/dotfiles/modules/system/README.md

-# NixOS System Modules
+# System Modules

-This directory contains NixOS system-level modules that can be imported into host configurations.
+This directory contains system-level NixOS modules that can be imported into host configurations.

 ## Available Modules